IND Eighth Avenue Line: Later years

 The B and the C, which both ran local along Central Park West, switched northern terminals on March 1, 1998, ending the connection between the C and the Bronx.
 Instead of alternating between three different terminals depending on the time of day, all C service now terminated at 168th Street.

 A report for the Lower Manhattan Development Corporation looking at the Lower Manhattan Rail Link, an idea to connect Lower Manhattan with the Long Island Rail Road and JFK International Airport, presented several alternatives that would utilize the Cranberry Street Tunnel instead of building a new East River Tunnel.
 These alternatives would have required that C trains be rerouted through the Rutgers Street Tunnel.

-In the wake of the September 11, 2001 attacks, World Trade Center station was temporarily not usable as a terminal for the E. C service was suspended until September 24, 2001.
+In the wake of the September 11, 2001 attacks, World Trade Center station was temporarily unusable as a terminal for the E. C service was suspended until September 24, 2001.
 Local service along Central Park West was replaced by the A and D, and the E was extended from Canal Street to Euclid Avenue replacing C service in Brooklyn.

 On January 23, 2005, a fire at the Chambers Street signal room crippled A and C service.
 C service was suspended until February 2 and was replaced by the A, B, D, E, and V trains along different parts of its route.
 Initial assessments suggested that it would take several years to restore normal service, but the damaged equipment was replaced with available spare parts, and normal service resumed on April 21.

 The 2015–2019 Metropolitan Transportation Authority Capital Plan called for five of the Eighth Avenue Line's stations, along with 28 others, to undergo a complete overhaul as part of the Enhanced Station Initiative.
 The stations receiving renovations are 34th Street–Penn Station, 72nd Street, 86th Street, Cathedral Parkway–110th Street, and 163rd Street–Amsterdam Avenue.
 Updates included cellular service, Wi-Fi, USB charging stations, interactive service advisories and maps, improved signage, and improved station lighting.
-As part of the renovations, 72nd Street was closed from May 7, 2018 to October 4, 2018, and 86th Street was closed from June 4, 2018 to October 26, 2018.
-In addition, the Cathedral Parkway–110th Street station was closed from April 9, 2018 to the week of September 2–4, 2018, and 163rd Street was closed from March 12, 2018 to September 27, 2018.
+As part of the renovations, 72nd Street was closed from May 7, 2018, to October 4, 2018, and 86th Street was closed from June 4, 2018, to October 26, 2018.
+In addition, the Cathedral Parkway–110th Street station was closed from April 9, 2018, to the week of September 2–4, 2018, and 163rd Street was closed from March 12, 2018, to September 27, 2018.